janstoff/paddelbude/src/markdown-pages/technique-paddling-en.md

 splashy exit, focus on the feathering and getting a smooth, clean exit out of the water.
 If you are executing a stroke correctly, the stroke should feel very smooth, efficient, powerful and quiet.

+## Accelerating

+Paddling is actually more about pulling your board along the planted paddle blade, than pulling the blade back to you.
+So when your board has absolutely no momentum, it would take a relatively long time to pull your board all the way to where your blade meets you legs.
+This long paddle sort of slow-motion stroke is rather unstable, because you are applying a lot of force on an unstable platform (as you will feel quickly, your board is most unstable when standing still).
+In addition, paddling mostly in the front, creates lift in the board which helps with speed generation overall.

+So instead, try to use a high cadence initially and gradually reduce cadence as you pick up speed.